 Dealing with impostor syndrome: 3 helpful thoughts

-In my writing coaching sessions, one of the first things that always comes up is that people doubt their own writing skills.
+In my sessions as a writing coach, one of the first things that always comes up is that people doubt their own writing skills.
 I’ve rarely had an initial meeting with a new client where the topic doesn’t need to be addressed.
 I’ve had a person who’s been teaching English Literature for the past ten years tell me she didn’t feel like she was enough of an expert to publish a book of poetry.
 And someone who’s started three successful restaurants who doubted they were experienced enough to write a cook book.
 So that’s the main issue I’d like to address in this blog post: EVERY AUTHOR FEELS LIKE AN IMPOSTOR!
 In a way, impostor syndrome proves you’re a writer.

 My first theory on impostor syndrome